sigstore/docs/content/home.md

       text: A transparency log means anyone can find and verify signatures, and check whether someone’s changed the source code, the build platform or the artifact repository.
-    cardText: We’ve focused on automating how you digitally sign and check components, for a safer chain of custody tracing software back to the source.
+    cardText: We’ve automated how you digitally sign and check components, for a safer chain of custody tracing software back to the source.
 We want to remove the effort, time and risk of error this usually comes with.
 And for anyone whose software depends on open source, future integrations can make it easier to check for authenticity, wherever it’s come from.
     column3:
       header: Driven by our community
       imageAsset: /img/community.svg